-Here at Instant Pot Eats, we love making vegan recipes in our pressure cooker, and we’re particularly excited to share this noodle soup because it’s both nourishing and delicious.
-For a plant-based meal, it packs in a solid amount of protein that will keep you well satiated.
+Here at Instant Pot Eats, we love making vegan recipes in our pressure cooker, and we’re particularly excited to share this udon noodle soup because it’s both nourishing and delicious.
+For a plant-based meal, it packs in a substantial amount of protein that will keep you well satiated.

 There are three elements to this dish: the tasty broth with mushrooms and vegetables (this part is made in your Instant Pot), the udon noodles (cooked on the stove) and the crispy tempeh (pan-fried on the stove).
 The idea is that while the broth is cooking in the pressure cooker, you can simultaneously prepare the other two components and have the dish ready in a flash.